nyc-pyladies/study-group/_posts/2018-11-19-pyladies-study-group.md

 >To learn about job opportunities at Equinox, follow [THIS LINK](http://tech.equinox.com/careers/digital/) or you can reach out to the technical recruiter [Hannah Schreck](hannah.schreck@equinox.com).

 #### ATTENDEE INTRODUCTIONS
-We went around the room to give attendees the opportunity to introduce themselves, share a little about their experiences with Python, and finally what they hoped to accomplish for the evening.
+We went around the room to give attendees the opportunity to introduce themselves, share a little about their experience with Python, and finally what they hoped to accomplish for the evening.
 There were some interesting trends amongst attendees:
 - Many people had never coded in Python and hoped to learn from some starter materials
 - There were a few journalists in the room
 - A significant number of attendees were interested in chatbots